 To choose the right solution for mosquitoes on your property, here are a few questions you’ll want to ask:

-3) Does Anyone in Your Home Have Sensitivities or Allergies to Mosquito Bites?
+Does Anyone in Your Home Have Sensitivities or Allergies to Mosquito Bites?
 Mosquito bites on most people get red and itchy.
 For some people, however, mosquito bites cause adverse or allergic reactions.
 For these people, bites can result in hives, painful skin inflammation and in rare cases even anaphylactic shock.
 Unfortunately, children are more likely to suffer from complications to mosquito bites.
-Their bodies just haven’t developed immunity yet — at least not to the extent an adult enjoys.
+Their bodies just haven’t developed immunity yet —.
 If anyone in your family suffers greatly from mosquito bites, you need to take more aggressive action against mosquitoes.
 A long-term solution like Mosquito Magnet® mosquito traps can reduce the numbers of mosquitoes on your property, protecting everyone in your household.

 No One-Size-Fits-All Solution